dys0763/hefby/README.md

 hefby is a system that helps the visually impaired.
 It recognizes letters on paper then speaks recognized letters.

+If you want to understand this system, "function abstract.pdf" could help you.

 Before you run this system, you need to complete tasks below.

 --------------------------------